Ky0sann/Forge-Tutorial-1.20.1/README.md

 - Trunk Placers
 - Foliage Placers

+## 📜 For more details

+Don't hesitate to have a look at the various commits and the code for a particular feature if you're interested.
+Note that everything in the ‘generated’ folder has been generated automatically using datagen code, so there's no need to create .json files manually!

 ## 🎮 Importance of the game version

 If you wish to use this mod on a version other than 1.20.1, changes to the code will be necessary as some functions have been removed or replaced in other versions of the game.